nashville-software-school/bangazon-inc/book-4-bangazon/chapters/VIEW_COMPONENTS.md

 1. OrderCountViewModel
 1. OrderCountViewComponent

-OrderCountViewComponent is the controller-like logic except that this class inherits from `ViewModel` instead of `Controller`.
+OrderCountViewComponent is the controller-like logic except that this class inherits from `ViewComponent` instead of `Controller`.

 ```cs
 public class OrderCountViewComponent : ViewComponent